cin/homebrew-k8s-parallel-exec/README.md

-# homebrew-k8s-parallel-exec
+# homebrew-kubectl-parallel-exec
-Tap for brew install of k8s-parallel-exec
+Tap for brew install of kubectl-parallel-exec